dzhus/blog/README.md

 ## Features

+- [x] Home page

 - [x] Extract title from the first `<h1>` heading in the file

 - [x] Mobile view with responsive design

-- [x] Home page

 - [x] Multi-language support

     Language-specific sections: post page, feeds, post list, tags, pagination.

-    Each entry should have a primary language.
-There should be feeds in both languages.
+    Each entry can hava a language specified via `lang` metadata field.
+There are feeds in both languages.
 Template must depend on entry language.
 Next/previous page links must lead to entries in the same language.

-- [x] Atom feed
+- [x] Atom feeds

-- [x] sitemap for posts
+- [x] Sitemap for posts

-- [x] list of tags on article page

-- [x] source code highlighting and scrolling
+- [x] Source code highlighting and scrolling

-- [x] next/previous page link?
+- [x] Next/previous page link

-    This one seems more difficult than it should be:

-    1. Pagination. `buildPaginateWith` has no means to specify sorting order.
-It's unclear what `pattern` argument in `paginateRules` refers to.

-       Somehow I got this to work:

-       - Make page identifiers equal to file identifiers

-       - Using paginateRules forces files with correct names to be created (with a single identifier per page).
-The question is how `pandocCompiler` picks the right source file if the enclosing `Rules` are `create`, not `match`?

-    2. `sortChronologically` + `getMatches`: this operates on Identifiers only, but it seems there's no way to go from an Identifier to its URL outside of compiler context for the Item which corresponds to that identifier.
-It means that mutual (previous/next) links between consecutive items will result in circular dependencies.

 - [x] `modificationTimeField` for each entry is populated from the author date of its latest Git revision